Bright Horizons: Deaths and Child Abuse Incidents

 Bright Horizons operates more than 1,000 child care centers worldwide, including more than 700 in the United States and Canada, more than 300 in the UK and Netherlands and two in India.
 Bright Horizons employs over 30,000 people.

 In January, 2021, the company was convicted of breaching Scottish health and safety legislation, and fined £800,000 at Edinburgh Sheriff Court; an unsupervised 10-month boy had died by choking two years earlier, a casualty that the court investigation blamed on inadequate staff training.

 In July 2025, three Bright Horizons employees at the New York Columbus Circle location were arrested for child abuse.
 Incidents included covering a child’s nose and mouth with tape so that the child could not breathe, hitting children with metal, spraying a child in the face with bleach, and dragging a child by her hair from room to room.
 In October 2025, employees at the same location served a bleach and water solution to the children.

+Vincent Chan is a former nursery worker from north London who was convicted of multiple child sexual abuse offences committed while employed in childcare settings.
+In 2026, he was sentenced to 18 years’ imprisonment after pleading guilty to more than 50 charges, including sexual assault of young children, making and possessing indecent images of children, voyeurism, and related offences.
+Investigators found extensive digital evidence on numerous electronic devices, including large volumes of illegal images and videos, some depicting contact abuse.
+The offences involved very young victims, and police subsequently contacted more than a thousand families whose children may have attended settings where Chan worked.
+The case prompted public scrutiny of safeguarding practices in nurseries and led to support measures for affected families.
+He worked for Bright Horizons for 7 years.